timothylimyl/Vision-Backbone/readme.md

 - **Add Attention Modules.** Attention modules like CBAM and SEBlock are just basically an intermediate module that can learn value of weights from 0 to 1 to recalibrate (multiply) the output of feature maps.
-It provides the network an internal capacity/capability to prioritise features, and it is learnable.
+It provides the network an internal capacity/capability to prioritise/refine features, and it is learnable.

 - **Reconfigure/configure standard convolutions.** We can change the convolution layers to use other convolutions such as Depthwise Separable